overcyber/skill_HomeAssistant/README.md

 - "What home assistant devices do you know",
 - "tell me what my home assistant devices are please",
 - "what can you turn on or off"

+- when is sunrise
+- when is sunset
+- what state is the sun
+- how long until dusk